-For two days, more than twenty representatives of EU Institutions, prestigious research labs, private companies and organisations sit together and engaged in tackling the circulation of false and inaccurate information – to discuss current existing solutions to the issue and elaborate on a possible common approach.
+For two days, more than twenty representatives of EU Institutions, prestigious research labs, private companies and organisations sit together.
+They engaged in tackling the circulation of false and inaccurate information.
+It was also made to discuss current existing solutions to the issue and elaborate on a possible common approach.

 Vitalba Crivello was invited to present the ESMH mission: to combat disinformation in science, explaining what our approach is and what has been done so far.
 The dense programme included 6 thematic panel sessions and 1 closing brainstorming exercise.